ALTIBASE/Documents/Manuals/Altibase_trunk/eng/TuningGuide_Eng.md

 [Table 3-3] Predicate Formats and Index Availability

 As described above, you can only use indexes by writing the proper predicates.
-You should be especially careful that the column value is neither converted nor altered.
+The user should be especially careful that the column value is neither converted nor altered.

 For more detailed information about data types and data conversions for indexes, please refer to Indexes and Data Types.